 Case reports should have a maximum length of 1,500 words (excluding title, abstract and references).
 The manuscript should be organized including the following topics: title, short title, abstract (with a maximum of 100 words), descriptors (up to three), manuscript text (introduction, case report, discussion), thanks, conflict of interests, support financial, reference list (up to 12 references), title of the tables / figures.
 A total of three illustrations (tables and figures) are allowed.

 Written by invitation of the editor, considering the topics of the focus area of the journal.
 They should not exceed 1,500 words, without abstract and keywords and at most one figure or table and ten references.

 Papers will be accepted that are accompanied:

-1. Declaration of Responsibility: I certify that I took part in the conception of the study in order to make public my responsibility for its content and have not omitted any financing links or agreements between the authors and companies which may have an interest in the publication of this article; - I certify that the manuscript is original and that the work, partially or in full, or any other work with substantially similar content of which I am the author, has not been sent to any other Journal and will not be sent as long as its publication is under consideration by the IAJMH, either in its printed or electronic form.
+- Declaration of Responsibility: I certify that I took part in the conception of the study in order to make public my responsibility for its content and have not omitted any financing links or agreements between the authors and companies which may have an interest in the publication of this article; I certify that the manuscript is original and that the work, partially or in full, or any other work with substantially similar content of which I am the author, has not been sent to any other Journal.

 3. Disclosure of Potential Conflicts of Interest: according International Committee of Medical Journal Editors (ICMJE) form.